Faced with possible news fee payments, Google removes links to California news sites for some users - ExBulletin

 Faced with possible news fee payments, Google removes links to California news sites for some users

-SACRAMENTO, Calif.
-(AP) — Google on Friday began removing California news websites from some people's search results.
-The test was a threat if state legislatures passed laws requiring search giants to pay media companies for links to their content.

-Google announced the move in a blog post on Friday, saying it was a short-term test with a small number of users to measure the law's impact on the product experience.
+Google announced the move in a blog post on Friday, calling it a “short-term test with a small number of users… to measure the law's impact on our product experience.”
 The company also announced that it will pause new investments in the California news industry, including media partnership initiatives and product licensing programs.

 California lawmakers are considering a bill that would require tech giants like Google, Facebook and Microsoft to pay media companies a percentage of their advertising revenue for links to their content.
 How much companies will have to pay will be decided through an arbitration process by a panel of three judges.